nicholasjclark/nicholasjclark/README.md

  - 🛠️ I maintain the R 📦 [{mvgam}](https://nicholasjclark.github.io/mvgam/) for Bayesian time series modelling and forecasting.
 [Here is an introductory webinar showing what mvgam does](https://www.youtube.com/watch?v=RwllLjgPUmM&list=PLzFHNoUxkCvtIGABuakH_T5CLVZPedaXQ&index=3)
  - :chart: I also teach workshops on Generalized Additive Models (GAMs) and time series analysis
 - 💬 Ask me about coffee, tennis and quantitative ecology
- - :computer: I mostly program in R and Stan
+ - :computer: I mostly program in R and Stan, and maintain [a small blog on modeling with these tools](https://ecogambler.netlify.app/)
 - 😄 Pronouns: He / Him

 I'm actively seeking Honours and PhD students to work in the areas of ecological forecasting, multivariate model evaluation, hierarchical GAMs and development of {mvgam}.
 Please reach out if you are interested